Robert Wolf (business): Political contributions

 Wolf held three Presidential appointments under President Obama; as a member of the Economic Recovery Advisory Board from 2009-2011, the Council on Jobs and Competitiveness from 2011-2013 and the Export Council from 2014-2016.
 In 2012 Wolf was on the Homeland Security Advisory Council's Border Infrastructure Task Force. and in June 2013, the White House appointed Wolf to the President's Export Council.

 Awards and titles

 Wolf was honored with the Corporate Leadership Award at the 2007 Fall Gala.
 In 2011, he was the recipient of the Promise Award by the Children's Aid Society.
 He was named to Worth Magazine's 100 Most Powerful People in Finance multiple times, including most recently in 2018.

 While at UPenn, he played on the varsity football team that won IVY League Championships in both the 1982 and 1983 seasons and was an honoree into the Ivy Football Association in 2013.
 In May 2014, Robert received the Distinguished Alumni Award from the Wharton School.

+In May 2024, Wolf received an honorary Doctor of Commercial Science degree at the Suffolk University Sawyer Business School ceremony.